 I remember feeling homesick whilst living in Australia in 2011.
-I was there on a working holiday visa and six months through, I decided it was time to go and headed for home.
+I was there on a working holiday visa and six months through, and had travelled Latin America for four months prior to that before I decided it was time to go and headed for home.
 Well, headed to Asia for a month to relax first and then home.

 Some Home Truths: